Mia Brahe-Pedersen: Career

 One of only a handful of high school athletes competing at the 2023 USA Outdoor Track and Field Championships, Brahe-Pedersen ran a new personal best time of 11.05s in the heats to reach the semi-finals of the 100 m.
 There she ran 11.09 to qualify for the final in which she ran 11.08 to finish seventh.
 In the 200 metres, she ran a new personal best time of 22.58s to reach the final.
 A few weeks later Brahe-Pedersen at the NACAC U23 Championships resulted in gold medals in the 100 m, 200 m, and 4 × 100 m relay.
+That year, she signed a Name, Image and Likeness (NIL) deal with Nike and committed to the University of Southern California.

+After injury interrupted her progress for two years, Brahe-Pedersen ran a new indoor personal best competing for USC at the New Mexico Collegiate Classic in February 2026, with a time of 22.85 for the 200 metres, later converted to 22.92 due to altitude.
+Competing at the Mt.
+SAC Relays in California on 18 April 2026 she was part of a USC team which set a school record of 42.12 seconds in the women's 4 x 100 m relay, running alongside Madison Whyte, Christine Mallard and Brianna Selby.
+In June, she qualified for the 2026 NCAA Outdoor Championships.
+In the semi-finals of the 4 x 100 m relay at the championships she was part of the USC team which became the second school in collegiate history to run the under 42 seconds, as Brahe-Pedersen, Dajaz DeFrand, Madison Whyte and Brianna Selby ran an NCAA-leading time of 41.96 seconds.
+On 11 July, she was runner-up in the 100 metres behind Shawnti Jackson at the Sound Running Sunset Tour.

 Personal life

 Brahe-Pedersen made headlines when she beat her prom date, running 11.08s in the mixed-gender 100 m at the Secure Storage Summit Invitational in Bend, Oregon on May 6, 2023.

 Sponsorship

 In July 2023, Brahe-Pedersen signed an endorsement agreement with sportswear brand Nike.
 In doing so, she became the first high school track and field athlete to have a name, image, and likeness (NIL) agreement with the company.